 Like gin?
 Then you’d love the first ever ‘Press For Gin’ bar.
 Held at the top of the world’s highest tunnel slide, in the Arcelor Mittal Orbit, this pop-up was recently hosted by Brockmans Gin.
 I pressed for gin before sliding down the helter skelter where a G&T was awaiting at the bottom.
 Afterwards there was a party with delicious gin cocktails, canapes, live music and performances.
 The London pop-up is now finished but it’s heading to Glasgow in September and Manchester in November, so follow Brockmans on Instagram and Twitter for updates.

-We hope you’ve enjoyed this update of what to see and do in August and do let us know if you have any recommendations for must-see exhibitions or events or cool new restaurants that we should try!
+We hope you’ve enjoyed this update of the best August events and do let us know if you have any recommendations for must-see exhibitions or cool new restaurants that we should try!

 Thank you to Ultimate Class Airfares for sponsoring this month’s Hot List